vlang/v/doc/docs.md

 It's easy to see from this definition that `string` is an immutable type.
 The byte pointer with the string data is not accessible outside `builtin` at all.
-`len` field is public, but not mutable:
+The `len` field is public, but immutable:
 ```v
 fn main() {
     str := 'hello'